Against the odds, European Union agrees to open membership negotiations with Ukraine

 And again, against the odds, the EU prevailed.

-AP writers Lorne Cook in Brussels and Justin Spike in Budapest contributed.
+Associated Press writers Vasilisa Stepanenko in Kyiv, Lorne Cook in Brussels and Justin Spike in Budapest contributed to this report.

 Credit: AP